 Of course, there are many, many more.
 Potato leaf tomato varieties tend to be mostly heirloom cultivars.

 There really is no difference in resulting taste between regular leaf tomatoes and potato leaf varieties.
 So, why are the leaves different?
 Tomatoes and potatoes are related to each other via the deadly Nightshade variety.
 As they are cousins, more or less, they share some of the same traits, including similar foliage.

-Leaf color and size can vary with each variety of tomato and is influenced by climate, nutrients and growing methods.
+Leaf color and size can vary with each variety of tomato and are influenced by climate, nutrients, and growing methods.
 At the end of the day, potato leaf tomatoes can be chalked up to just one of nature’s curious quirks, a good one that allows for further varieties of tomato to be grown even if just for fun.